 What can I say?
 It's one of my favorite berries.
 I wait all summer long to go pick fresh blackberries.
 I used them to make a swirled blackberry cheesecake with a golden Oreo cookie crust.

-So, after creating this recipe this is what I’ve decided.
-Cheesecake + Blackberries = Miranda’s slice of heaven.
-I think the golden Oreo’s put the icing on the cake.. or the crust on the cheesecake. hahaha.
+So, after creating the blackberry cheesecake recipe, this is what I've decided.
+Cheesecake + Blackberries = Miranda's slice of heaven.
+I think the golden Oreos put the icing on the cake.. or the crust on the cheesecake. hahaha.
 See what I did there?

 I'm digging the swirly look of the blackberry cheesecake.
 I got a little heavy handed on one side of the cheesecake with the blackberry sauce.
 It happens, I suppose.
-Just go with it like I did, and eat the fully loaded blackberry sauce side first.
-It was almost too good to handle.
+Just go with it like I did, and eat the fully loaded side of the blackberry cheesecake first.
+It is almost too good to handle.